sberrevoets/scottberrevoets.com/content/2024-11-20-testing-code-coverage.md

 then enforced by our CI system.
 It's a good balance between establishing a minimum while giving developers enough control to not make it feel overbearing.

-developers are free to set that minimum to any percentage they want through a pull request, but lowering it too drastically requires a good justification and comes with social friction.
+Developers are free to set that minimum to any percentage they want through a pull request, but lowering it too drastically requires a good justification and comes with social friction.
 Increases are often celebrated as a job well done.